Ivan Ćurić (footballer)

-Ivan Ćurić (born 18 May 1987 in Split) is a Croatian football forward who currently plays for NK Solin in the Treća HNL.
+Ivan Ćurić (born 18 May 1987) is a Croatian former professional footballer who played as a forward.

 Club career

 A product of Hajduk Split academy, Ćurić started his senior career with several third level clubs, before his scoring form with Primorac 1929 netted him a transfer to the Druga HNL side Mosor.
 He excelled there in the first part of the 2011–12 season, scoring 12 goals in 12 matches, which made him the top scorer of the league at the winter break, along with Alen Guć and Martin Šaban.
-His form drew foreign attention and he moved to the Ekstraklasa side Podbeskidzie Bielsko-Biała in January 2012, on a one and a half year deal.
-He made his league debut on 18 February 2012 against Widzew Łódź (1–0).
+His form drew foreign attention and he moved to the Ekstraklasa side Podbeskidzie Bielsko-Biała in January 2012, on a one-and-a-half-year deal.
+He made his league debut in a 0–1 away win over Widzew Łódź on 18 February 2012.